yyhtbs-yye/contanos/README.md

 This library is a copy of yyhtbs-yye (Yuhang Ye, TUS)'s SPARTA-STRIDE repo. https://github.com/yyhtbs-yye/sparta-stride

-We rename the repo to seperate the framework (Contanos Call) and implementation (STRIDE).
+We rename the repo to seperate the framework (Contanos Core) and implementation (STRIDE).

 License is the same.